nrfconnect/sdk-nrf/doc/nrf/libraries/networking/wifi_credentials.rst

 The IEEE 802.11 standard does not specify the maximum length of SAE passwords.
 To change the default, use the :kconfig:option:`CONFIG_WIFI_CREDENTIALS_SAE_PASSWORD_LENGTH` Kconfig option.

-When using the PSA protected storage backend, entries will be saved under consecutive UIDs with an offset configured with the :kconfig:option:`CONFIG_WIFI_CREDENTIALS_BACKEND_PSA_UID_OFFSET` Kconfig option.
+When using the PSA ITS backend, entries will be saved under consecutive key IDs with an offset configured with the :kconfig:option:`CONFIG_WIFI_CREDENTIALS_BACKEND_PSA_OFFSET` Kconfig option.

 Adding credentials
 ******************